apache/tvm-rfcs/rfcs/0015_Arm_CMSIS-NN_Integration.md

     }
 }
 ```

-In future, target hooks for `relay_to_tir` implemented as part of [Additional Target Hooks] (https://github.com/apache/tvm-rfcs/pull/10) will be used to obtain the above TIR and it will be returned to the compilation pipeline.
+In future, target hooks for `relay_to_tir` implemented as part of [Additional Target Hooks](https://github.com/apache/tvm-rfcs/pull/10) will be used to obtain the above TIR and it will be returned to the compilation pipeline.
 These hooks provide us with the flexibility to reuse memory planning and much of the TVM's code generation capabilities.

 At last, code generator identifies the TIR extern_call(s) and generates C code for softmax with the CMSIS-NN API for softmax int8.
-Both TIR and C are generated when function registered through `tvm._ffi.register_func("relay.ext.cmsisnn")` is invoked.
+Both TIR and C are generated when function registered through `tvm.register_func("relay.ext.cmsisnn")` is invoked.

 ```c++
 #ifdef __cplusplus